Google’s Pixel Buds

 is proud to offer a top-rated alternative to more expensive extended headphone warranty

 plans sold by manufacturers and big-box retailers.
-Better still, Upsie customers can save up to 70 percent on the cost of comprehensive protection.
+Better still, Upsie customers can save up to 70% on the cost of comprehensive protection.
 Coverage includes mechanical failures, broken hardware, drops, cracks, liquid spills and more.

 By cutting out the middleman, savings of two-thirds or more are passed directly to consumers.
-This means that, with Upsie, a Google Pixel Buds extended warranty costs from as little as $8.25 based on two-year coverage with accident protection.
+This means that, with Upsie, a Google Pixel Buds extended warranty costs just $9.99 for two-year coverage with accident protection.

 Claims are unlimited up to the purchase price of a pair of earbuds.
 Customers can choose between working with a certified local repair shop or utilizing free round-trip shipping to Upsie’s central facility.
 Best of all, if Upsie’s experts can’t fix them, they’ll be replaced with a brand-new pair at no extra cost.